An abstract approach to polychromatic coloring: shallow hitting sets in ABA-free hypergraphs and pseudohalfplanes: Pseudohalfplanes

 \section{Pseudohalfplanes}

 Here we extend a result of Smorodinsky and Yuditsky~\cite{SY12}.
-A {\em pseudoline arrangement} is a finite collection of simple curves in the plane such that any two are either disjoint or intersect once and in the intersection point they cross.
-We suppose that they are in general position, i.e., no three curves have a common point.
+A {\em pseudoline arrangement} is a finite collection of simple curves in the plane such that each curve cuts the plane into two components (i.e., both endpoints of each curve are at infinity) and any two of the curves are either disjoint or intersect once, and in the intersection point they {\em cross}, meaning that any finite perturbation of the curves contains an intersection point.
+We also suppose that the curves are in general position, i.e., no three curves have a common point.
 Some well-known results about pseudoline arrangements are collected in Appendix~\ref{app:facts}, which can be found in \cite{B99}.
 We also recommend \cite{D07} where generalizations of classical theorems are proved for {\em topological affine planes}.
-From these, it follows that the hypergraphs defined by points contained in pseudohalfplanes have the following structure.
+From these, it follows that the hypergraphs defined by points contained in pseudohalfplanes are exactly the ones that have the following structure.

 \begin{defi} A hypergraph $\HH$ on an ordered set of points $S$ is called a {\em pseudo\-halfplane-hypergraph} if there exists an ABA-free hypergraph $\FF$ on $S$ such that $\HH\subset\FF\cup \bar{\FF}$. \end{defi}